 There are many other nuances that I could go on about.
 But this review is a bit long in the tooth already.
 So, in closing, come to CR England if you need an out of pocket CDL, and run just as fast as you can as soon as your obligation is up.
 If you leave beforehand, they will hound you, threaten you, and turn you over to a collection agency.
 A lot of companies that have hired drivers in the past from CRE who left early won't touch you because CRE had made their lives difficult.
 Because, oh yeah, in the fine print of the contract they make you sign on day one is a none compete agreement.
 Drive for CRE and only CRE until you reach your year obligation, or pay them back the $6000+ and "free" your CDL.

-Review about: Cr England Cdl Course.
+Product or Service Mentioned: Cr England Cdl Course.

 Reason of review: Work Experience or Job Application.